CMPSC350-Computational-Narrative-F2024/final-product-AlmostFaultTolerant/writing/progress.md

 TODO: Provide a 3-5 sentence description of your progress to this point.
 What has been difficult?
 What has been enjoyable?
 Has your concept changed or shifted in any meaningful way?
+I've decided to use ImageFX by Google instead of Llama to mix up the project more beyond what was already done in previous classwork.

 ## Peer Feedback